Samuelk-Chase/CS3450-Software-Engineering/Requirements/Business.md

 ### Business Requirements MoSCoW Analysis:
 For version 1.0 of our project, we will largely focus on the main core single-player experience, so many of our business requirements will not be prioritized until the base gameplay of our game is finished.
+If must have business requirements conflict with core game requirements we will prioritize the game requirements and focus on business requirements in version 2.0.

 #### Must-Have:

-* Progression feature
+* Progression feature: We will have some progression system in version 1.0 that will allow users to feel like they are making progress.
+To begin this will largly be based on card collection.
+Other progression features will be treated as could haves for version 1.0.

-* Paid Model
+* Paid Model: We will prioritize the paid model over all other monetization options since the customer wants to make money from the game.
+This implementation should be easier to implement than others and is a generally accepted monetization model.

 #### Should-Have: